ng-Classic/ng-classic/aio/content/guide/doc-prepare-to-edit.md

     1. Open a browser on your local computer and view your documentation at `https://localhost:4200`.
 1. Review the documentation in the browser.

-### To run the automated tests on the Angular Classicdocumentation
+### To run the automated tests on the Angular Classic documentation

 Perform these steps from a command-line tool on your local computer.